bachagas/Graphs/README.md

   - Node: a generic graph node
   - Graph: a generic graph stored as an adjacency list.
 Provides basic methods for graph traversal (DFS and BFS) and some other derived and classical problems

-2) test: classes for unit testing

-3) puzzle: classes for classic "toy problems" and exercises
+2) puzzle: classes for the classic "toy problem" of a 3 x 3 puzzle board game

-4) utils: some ohter utilities we needed.
+3) utils: some other utilities and stuff we needed.